 Fingertips presents information on the percentage uptake of cervical screening at practice level for women aged 50-64 years (opens an external website).

-Among women aged 50-64 years, the practices with the lowest uptake rates for cervical screening for 2020/21 were as follows all having rates is 70% or lower:
+Among women aged 50-64 years, the practices with the lowest uptake rates for cervical screening for 2023/24 were as follows all having rates is 70% or lower (with average Index of Multiple Deprivation 2019 score and age of their practice patients ranked out of 28):

 Bowel Cancer

-During 2022, the percentage of men and women aged 60-74 years screened for bowel cancer was the lowest across the Yorkshire and Humber local authorities and statistically significantly lower than the percentage for England.
+During 2024, the percentage of men and women aged 60-74 years in Hull screened for bowel cancer was the lowest across the Yorkshire and Humber local authorities and statistically significantly lower than the percentage for England.

 The percentage relates to the percentage of the eligible population with an adequate faecal occult blood test (FOBt) screening result in the previous 30 months (based on data ending with 31 March).
 Those eligible for the bowel cancer screening are those who live in the area at a given point in time excluding those whose recall has been ceased for clinical reasons (e.g. no functioning colon) or if they opt out of the programme.